Dallas County DA on Botham Jean death: 'Justice is a relay race, not a 40 yard dash'

 WHAT HAPPENS NOW

+The case is still under investigation, both by the Texas Rangers and the district attorney's office.

-District Attorney Faith Johnson spoke at a news conference Monday morning where she talked about the process of presenting this case to a grand jury.
+District Attorney Faith Johnson spoke at a news conference Monday morning and said her office is "independently" looking at the case.

-"Although the Texas Rangers were looking at the case, we too are independently looking at the case," she said.
+"Although [Texas Rangers] are investigating, still investigating, we are doing a thorough investigation and the grand jury will be that entity that will make the final decision in the charge or charges that will come out of this case," Johnson said.

 According to Johnson, the Texas Rangers investigation continues.